Keyboard shortcuts

 Pretty Assertions

-The pretty-assertions crate (repo, docs) helps you understand breaking test cases better by showing you a diff when two values don’t match.
+The pretty-assertions crate (docs) helps you understand test failures by showing a colored diff when two values don’t match, rather than just printing both values.

 Testing async code